Powered by SchoolDash

 This school is a member of The Sir John Brunner Foundation.
 (Other schools in this trust include The County High School, Leftwich and The Macclesfield Academy.)

-Particular strengths include Representation and Destinations.
-Relative weaknesses include Finances and Attainment.
+Particular strengths include Representation, Disadvantaged pupils and Destinations.
+Relative weaknesses include Finances and Progress.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.